ppy/osu-wiki/wiki/Skinning/osu!taiko/en.md

 Notes:

-- This is an indicator for the spinner.
+- This element is an indicator for the spinner.

 ---